-An interview is a two-way dialogue: the interviewer is learning about you, and you are gathering information to help you make an informed career decision.
-Research the employer and think of how to present your qualifications in the best light possible.
-Make sure you fully understand the potential employer's focus areas and prepare to explain why you want to work specifically for that firm or organization.
+Interviews are most effective when they are a two-way dialogue: the interviewer is learning about you, and you are gathering information to help you make an informed career decision.
+Use the various resources available to research the employer and consider how to present your qualifications in the best light possible.
+Be sure that you fully understand the potential employer's practice areas in the office for which you are interviewing, and be prepared to explain your interest in working specifically for that firm or organization.

-Be sure to arrive at your interview with at least four to six intelligent questions for your interviewer(s).
+For in-person and virtual interviews, be sure to prepare four to six thoughtful and intelligent questions for your interviewer(s).

 Draft a thank you email within 24 hours of your interview.
 Send it to each person with whom you interviewed and personalize each one.
 See Sample thank you emails (PDF).